-ACOUSTIC TESTING
+ACOUSTIC TESTING RESOURCES

-Once you have determined which room or rooms you will be using in your home you will want to take acoustic readings of the ambient noise levels in each room you are considering, as well as any adjacent rooms.
+Once you have determined which room or rooms you will be using in your home you will want to take acoustic readings of the ambient noise levels in each room you are considering, as well as all adjacent rooms.
 You should also take readings of the areas around your home, including your backyard or common area, local streets, and parks or businesses that are within earshot of the rooms you will be using.
 Take multiple readings throughout the day under all expected working conditions and make special note of regularly occurring sounds.
-Measurements are taken with a Sound Level Meter (SLM) and are indicated in dB SPL (decibels of Sound Pressure Level).
-Click on the image below to shop for SLMs.

 Sound Level Meters

-ACOUSTIC MATERIALS
+ACOUSTIC MATERIALS RESOURCES

 Acoustic materials can function as Sound Diffusers, Sound Absorbers, or Sound Blockers.
 These are used, often in combination, to reduce or redirect sound and improve the audio quality of a room.
-You can find a wide variety of acoustic materials at Sweetwater and Amazon
+You can find a wide variety of acoustic materials at Sweetwater and Amazon or click on one of the images below.

 Sound Diffusers